Creepinator45/Nemleria-Guide/Nemleria Guide.md

 {cards}(Dream Tower of Princess Nemleria)

-###### Dream Tower of Princess Nemleria - {emph}(1-2x)
+###### Dream Tower of Princess Nemleria - {emph}(2x)

-In my personal experience, I run 2 of the card, but if you run 1 it will not be too huge.
+Running 2 of this card is pretty standard.
 The card is huge since it works towards the goal of clearing the extra deck and {emph}(searches) *2* level 10s from the deck.
 Most of the time, you will search Reveil and Couette.
+It also protects your Nemleria monsters from destruction by battle or card affect.

 {2coldiv}